top of page

 Rasa Island: A Conservation Success Story

-Once down to fewer than 30 individuals in the wild, the Katala population on Rasa Island has grown to over 200 birds today.
-Key factors:
+Once down to fewer than 30 individuals in the wild, the Katala population on Rasa Island has grown to over 260-340 birds by the end of 2015.

 • Declaring the island a Critical Habitat